 By Francis Temba

-I find the statement Former Special Assistant to the President for Policy and Project Implementation and Monitoring Jack Kalala with numerous errors.
+I find the statement by Former Special Assistant to the President for Policy and Project Implementation and Monitoring Jack Kalala with numerous errors.

 The late President, upon arrival in Zambia from his visit to India declared that,” I’ve found you a Buyer!”